fpco/terraform-aws-foundation/examples/gitlab-asg/README.md

 ᐅ make apply
 ᐅ make render-ssh-config
 ```
 This will generate a local SSH configuration file containing public and private host entries for the gitlab server.
-You may test it using `ssh -F ssh_config data-ops-gitlab uptime`.
-Subsequent steps below use `ssh` to access that host.
+To use `ssh` directly, add `-F ssh_config` to the command line, eg `ssh -F ssh_config data-ops-gitlab ...`.
+Subsequent steps below use `ssh` to access that host, so it may be worth checking that this works.

 ## Using Gitlab
 Once deployed you can test the deployment and play around with Gitlab.